Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/SortedMap"

-Re-exports all named exports from the "effect/SortedMap" module as "SortedMap".
+Re-exports all named exports from the "effect/SortedMap" module as `SortedMap`.

 **Signature**